-The department educates students in approaches that integrate Pastoral Counseling and Chaplaincy studies with broad spiritual and scientific dimensions.
-We help students explore how they, as practitioners of Pagan faith formations, serve Pagans and non-Pagans alike through counseling and chaplaincy services on parity with those professionals of other faith groups.
+The Department of Pastoral Counseling and Chaplaincy educates students in approaches that integrate Pastoral Counseling and Chaplaincy studies with broad spiritual and scientific dimensions.
+Students explore how they, as practitioners of Pagan faith formations, serve Pagans and non-Pagans alike through counseling and chaplaincy services on parity with those professionals of other faith groups.
 We offer the education needed by those who aspire to be leaders with a global outreach in the pastoral counseling and chaplaincy professions.
 Department courses give the student a foundation in professional and pastoral counseling theories consistent with current standards of excellence and research, and foundations in the specialized ministry of chaplaincy in contemporary practice.
 Courses from each of the other departments enable students to explore a range of topics related to advocacy, ministry, theology and history.

 The Pastoral Counseling and Chaplaincy Department meets basic educational and professional standards for students who plan to work in various counseling settings, and for those who plan to work in the professional chaplaincies.
-No institution or professional organization (i.e., APA, ACA, APC, etc.) grants licensure to practice a regulated profession.
-Professional licensure is granted by the state in which a clinician practices (not by Cherry Hill Seminary).
-In many states, minimum qualifications include a master's degree.
-Students seeking licensure are advised to consult the state regulating authority in which they plan to practice counseling, pastoral counseling or work as a professional chaplain.
-Professional counseling is regulated in all states; pastoral counselors and chaplains may or may not fall under the oversight or regulation of a given state.
-Visit www.counseling.org under "Counselors, Licensure and Certification" for more information about licensing.
+No institution or professional organization (i.e., APA, ACA, APC, etc.) grants licensure to practice in a regulated profession.
+Licensure authority is solely under the purview of the State in which the regulated profession is practiced.
+Students seeking licensure are advised to consult the State regulating authority in which they plan to practice counseling, pastoral counseling or work as a professional chaplain.
+Professional counseling is regulated in all States; pastoral counselors and chaplains may or may not fall under the oversight or regulation of a given State.
+Pastoral Care and Counseling students study primarily counseling with secondary concentration in theology.
+Chaplaincy students study primarily theology with a secondary concentration in counseling.